mehulagg/gitlab/doc/user/project/merge_requests/reviews/index.md

 - [Bulk editing merge requests](../../../project/bulk_editing.md):
   Update the attributes of multiple merge requests simultaneously.
 - [Cherry-pick changes](../cherry_pick_changes.md):
-  Cherry-pick any commit in the UI by clicking the **Cherry-pick** button in a merged merge requests or a commit.
+  Cherry-pick any commit in the UI by selecting the **Cherry-pick** button in a merged merge requests or a commit.
 - [Fast-forward merge requests](../fast_forward_merge.md):
   For a linear Git history and a way to accept merge requests without creating merge commits
 - [Find the merge request that introduced a change](../versions.md):